The Neurology Wellness Program

 The program has been effective in improving wellness and reducing burnout.
 These significant changes, reflecting improved interpersonal engagement and peer support, and decreased burnout, were presented through an oral presentation at the International Conference on Physician Health Fall 2018 and a poster session at the American Academy of Neurology Annual Conference Spring 2019.
 This is the first use of a longitudinal team-based wellness program in academic medicine that has shown significant improvements in trainee and faculty physician burnout.

-The program was developed with guidance from the American Academy of Neurology Live Well Lead Well Leadership program and the Stanford WellMD Center by Tresa McGranahan MD/PhD and Rebecca-Miller-Kuhlmann MD.
+The program was originally developed with guidance from the American Academy of Neurology Live Well Lead Well Leadership program and the Stanford WellMD Center by Tresa McGranahan MD/PhD and Rebecca-Miller-Kuhlmann MD.
 It is directed by resident and fellow leaders under the mentorship of Shefali Dujari, MD and Rebecca Miller-Kuhlmann MD, which ensures ongoing alignment with trainee needs.
-Fellow Wellness Leads 2019-2020 are Nick Murray MD and Elaine Su MD.
-Resident Wellness Leads 2019-2020 are Amanda Sandoval Karamian MD, Shefali Dujari MD, Laura Saucier MD and Sam Spiegel MD with faculty support from Rebecca Miller-Kuhlmann MD and administrative support from Mitzine Wright.
+Fellow Wellness Leads 2020-2021 are Elaine Su MD and Shefali Dujari MD.
+Resident Wellness Leads 2020-2021 are Laura Saucier MD, Sam Spiegel MD, Kiersten Fisher MD, and Jenny Chen MD with administrative support from Mitzine Wright.

 - Provide tools for self-care and wellbeing promotion